andy-guttridge/tribehub_react/README.md

 - How to use Google Fonts in a Tailwind CSS project is from [daily-dev-tips.com](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/)
 - How to invert the colour of an element compared to its background is from [Stack Overflow](https://stackoverflow.com/questions/17741629/how-can-i-invert-color-using-css)
 - How to create divs with diagonal lines is from [9elements.com](https://9elements.com/blog/pure-css-diagonal-layouts/)
+- How to use the text-shadow CSS attribute to add an outline to text is from [Stack Overflow](https://stackoverflow.com/questions/57464935/font-outline-using-only-css)

 The following documentation was referenced extensively throughout the project: